cdepillabout/post-about-nix-and-haskell/2019-08-03-q-and-as-about-nix-for-haskellers.md

 He wrote me back with a _great_ list of questions.
-I thought it would be an injustice to the Haskell community if I didn't share my answers, so I decided to turn his questions and my answers into a an article.
+I thought it would be an injustice to the Haskell community if I didn't share my answers, so I decided to turn his questions and my answers into an article.

-This article is mainly for Haskellers that have heard about Nix (on Twitter, Reddit, Youtube, etc), know about its advantages, but haven't actually played around with it.
+This article is mainly for Haskellers that have heard about Nix (on Twitter, Reddit, YouTube, etc), know about its advantages, but haven't actually played around with it.
 It is mainly a **high-level overview** of how Nix works with Haskell.
 It is not a hands-on tutorial or walk-through.